 If students are unsure about anything they should ask.
-Speak to the homestay family or International Registrar or International Student Assistant.
+Speak to the homestay family or Head of Admissions or Assistant to Head of Admissions.

 Homestay Accommodation

 Homestay accommodation is arranged and supervised by the School and is provided to international students.
 Homestay families provide safe, secure and appropriate accommodation and support for the student throughout the academic year, including holiday periods (except for December and January vacation when all students are required to return to their home country).
 Students should plan to depart Australia within a week of Speech Night.